Into the Belly of Beijing: Written & Directed by Ricky Reid

 Check out the B.o.B Final Promo trailer on Vimeo

-The foreigner acts, the locale music talent, drama and the endless movement on two wheels.
-This movie captures the beauty of daily life in Beijing with easy, needless to say maybe this is way Rickey created a diabolical twisted plot of back stabbing.
+The foreigner acts, the local music talent, drama and the endless movement on two wheels.
+This movie captures the beauty of daily life in Beijing with easy, needless to say maybe this is way Rickey created a diabolical twisted plot of backstabbing.
 Giving the appearance of living in Beijing more interesting than it really is.

 The final cut is PRIMO!